 In spring of 2013, Hizbullah sent fighters over the border into Syria to help expel Sunni rebels from town of Qusayr.
 At the same time, radical Salafi Sunnis from Sidon in Lebanon went to the front to support the Sunnis.
 So Shiite Lebanese were fighting Sunni Lebanese in Qusayr.
 The Shiites won, with the backing of the Syrian army, the officer corps of which is dominated by the Alawite Shiite sect.
 There isn’t much religious solidarity between Hizbullah and the Alawites, who hail from very different Shiite traditions (think Catholic vs. New Age Christians).
 But Hizbullah cannot get resupplied by Iran with rockets and other munitions without the Syrian land bridge from Shiite Iran, which might be closed if radical Sunnis take Damascus.

 Shatah, a former minister of finance from the northern port of Tripoli, was an urbane moderate.
-Most Lebanese observers assume that the assassination was intended to weaken and destroy moderate Sunnism in the country, leaving only radicals who could easily be marginalized and defeated as mere terrorists.

 Some observers, however, are wondering if Shatah was the real target, implying that the assassins may have actually been trying to kill someone more senior, someone perhaps like Saad Hariri himself.

 March 14 has been demanding greater representation on the Cabinet, and some saw the bombing as a warning to the party not to demand more.